Senior Management Team & Governing Body

 Vice Chairman of Governors.
 Studied Mathematics at Bristol University and taught the subject for nearly thirty years.
 Worked at Cheltenham Ladies' College for many years and was Head of Mathematics and Head of Lower College (years 7, 8 and 9).
 Married to Rod who taught at Dean Close School, and during his time there ran a boys’ boarding house.
 Two grown up children.
 Member of St Matthews Church, Cheltenham.

 Studied Natural Science and Management Studies at Cambridge University before embarking in 1987 on a career as an Investment Manager in London.
-Today Simon leads teams that invest in Fixed Income, Alternatives and Property for pension and insurance clients of M&G Investments.
+Today Simon is Chief Executive of Universities Superannuation Scheme Investment Management, with responsibility for investing the funds set aside in order to pay pensions to people in the Higher Education sector.
 He is married to Rachel and they have five children, some of whom are still in full time education.
 Simon is Church Warden at the Church in his village.
 He also Chairs the Kingham Hill Trust which owns the School as well as its sister entity, Oak Hill Theological College in North London.

 Read Geography at Oxford University, moving there from a purpose-built New Town Comprehensive school.
 Her working life takes in arts and festival administration, marketing, charity fund-raising, and has settled in governance.
 Following 13 years working for the Diocese of Oxford, she is now Clerk to the Corporation Governors at Abingdon & Witney Further Education College, providing vocational education across the County.
 As a member of Burford Parish Church, she runs the Parish Choir for the monthly Choral Mattins services, and selects hymns for weekly more traditional liturgy services.
 Married to Cedric, a Pharmacist and Anglican priest, she lives "above and behind the shop" in Burford.
 Two children, both attended Magdalen College School.
 One is now a secondary school teacher, and the other an Intern at St Andrew the Great Parish Church in Cambridge.
 Abiding pleasures in life include singing and gardening.